kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 and the new state is documented for integrators.
 Operators can additionally restrict who may set the field with admission policy (e.g., ValidatingAdmissionPolicy).
 No Pod Security Admission change is proposed: the field removes network access rather than granting privilege.
-The endpoints controllers get an explicit check anyway.
+The endpoints controllers already ignore pods without IPs.

 **API confusion with `hostNetwork`.** Two fields describing the same thing is not great, but `hostNetwork` is v1 and cannot go away.
 Defaulting keeps both in